rambutan32/librambutan/docs/README-building.txt

    - Everyone else, clone without them:
      $ git clone git://github.com/leaflabs/breathe.git

-4. After that's done, set environment variables LIB_MAPLE_HOME to point to libmaple, and BREATHE_HOME to point to Breathe.
+4. After that's done, set environment variable BREATHE_HOME to point to Breathe.
 Something like this in Bash:

-   $ export LIB_MAPLE_HOME=/path/to/libmaple/repo/
    $ export BREATHE_HOME=/path/to/breathe/repo/

    (You'll want this in your shell startup script.)